hawkinsw/CPPTimes/arrays-and-vectors.md

 ## Snap Back to Reality: Our Tortured Teacher

-Let's get back to helping our client.
+Let's get back to helping our campus client.
 As it stands, their application only works for a class with three students.
 The professor knows the number of their students at the beginning of each semester (i.e., before they compile their code), wants to refer to the students' grades individually and collectively and each of the grades is the same type.
 It fits the use case of the array perfectly!

 Let's slowly update our existing code to use arrays!